 Types of Substance Abuse Treatment Waco, TX

 There are various treatment options offered by drug rehab centers in Waco that are available for patients who want to get substance abuse treatment.
+If your desired type of treatment is not available in Waco, consider seeking out the details of a rehab in Fort Worth, TX.
 Some of these treatment programs offered by Waco rehab centers include the following:

 - Outpatient Treatment Program: As opposed to inpatient rehab treatment, outpatient treatment does not require the patient to stay in a residential treatment facility.
 He remains at home but reports for treatment up to seven days a week.